Understanding Why Side Effects Occur

 - Taking the injection in the evening so peak nausea occurs during sleep

-If nausea is severe, your provider may prescribe ondansetron (Zofran) or recommend delaying the next dose increase.
+If nausea is severe, your provider may prescribe an anti-nausea medication (such as ondansetron/Zofran) or recommend delaying the next dose increase.

 Constipation

-GLP-1 medications slow gastric motility, which can cause constipation in 10-24% of patients [1][2].
+These medications slow how quickly food moves through your digestive system, which can lead to constipation in 10-24% of patients [1][2].
 Management strategies include:

 - Gradually increasing dietary fiber (fruits, vegetables, whole grains)